-In Fall 2021, I will teach my “Sociology of Guns” seminar at Wake Forest University for the seventh consecutive academic year, dating back to the fall of 2015.
-A PDF of the course syllabus for Version 7.0 is available HERE, and links to each of the course modules are available below.
+In Fall 2022, I am teaching my “Sociology of Guns” seminar at Wake Forest University for the eighth consecutive academic year, dating back to the fall of 2015.
+A PDF of the course syllabus for Version 8.0 is available HERE.

 Over the years, I have posted a number of times on this blog and my older Gun Culture 2.0 blog about this seminar.
 This entry collects those earlier posts — from both blogs — including many written by students in the class.

 When I arrived at the gun range, I was oddly nervous for the next 45 minutes.
 Until this field trip, I had never touched a gun, let alone shot one.
 I watched all the training videos and took careful notes, but much like many aspects of life, you need to actually do it.
 I can watch as many videos as I want about gun safety, but actually shooting a gun is a very different experience.

 Growing up with immigrant parents in a city full of people like me (Miami) meant I did not have many chances to see day-to-day manifestations of American culture like guns.
 My first idea of gun culture came around 2012 after the Sandy Hook shooting.
 Because I had never had an experience with a firearm before, my immediate response to guns was negative.
 The intensity of my disdain for guns constantly fluctuated, but my general attitude was discomfort with the idea of owning, using, or enjoying a firearm.
 To me, they represented the ugly parts of humanity, like violence and destruction.